Bakhomious/unideb-state-exam/src/2-8-networks.md

 **The main protocols used in the application layer:**

-1. HTTP: This protocol allows us to access the data over the world wide web.
+1. HTTP (Hypertext Transfer Protocol): This protocol allows us to access the data over the world wide web.
 It transfers the data in the form of plain text, audio, video.
-2. SNMP: It is a framework used for managing the devices on the internet by using the TCP/IP protocol suite.
+2. SNMP (Simple Network Management Protocol): It is a framework used for managing the devices on the internet by using the TCP/IP protocol suite.
-3. SMTP: This protocol is used to send the data to another e-mail address.
+3. SMTP (Simple Mail Transfer Protocol): This protocol is used to send the data to another e-mail address.
-4. DNS: An IP address is used to identify the connection of a host to the internet uniquely.
+4. DNS (Domain Name System): An IP address is used to identify the connection of a host to the internet uniquely.
 But, people prefer to use the names instead of addresses.
 Therefore, the system that maps the name to the address is known as Domain Name System.
 5. TELNET: It establishes the connection between the local computer and remote computer in such a way that the local terminal appears to be a terminal at the remote system.
-6. FTP: A standard internet protocol used for transmitting the files from one computer to another computer.
+6. FTP (File Transfer Protocol): A standard internet protocol used for transmitting the files from one computer to another computer.

 ## **Differences between the TCP/IP and OSI model**